akoken/dotfiles/README.md

 # My Dotfiles
-Welcome to my dotfiles.
-Here you will find my configuration files which I use for my development workflow in daily basis.
+Welcome to my dotfiles repository!
+This contains the configuration files I use for my daily development workflow.
 > [!Note]
 >
-> Still a WIP!
+> This project is still a work in progress!
 Use at your own risk.
 ![alt text](/assets/nvim.png)

 # Setup

 > [!Note]
 >
-> You need to install the XCode CLI tools for MacOS configuration.
+> You need to install the XCode CLI tools for macOS configuration.

 ```bash
 xcode-select --install
 ```
-After cloning the repo, you can setup using one of the following command:
+After cloning the repository, you can set up the dotfiles using the install.sh script.
+Run the script with one of the following commands:

 ```bash
 ./install .sh help
 Usage: install.sh {backup|link|homebrew|shell|macos|all}
 ```
+## Available Setup Options

 ### `backup`